LayZeeDK/github-pages-docusaurus/docs/Tutorials/receive-tokens.md

 ![bridge to mxc wannsee](./img/step4/bridgeToken.png)

 ### 5. Claim & Receive MXC Test Token on MXC Wannsee L2
-After bridging you will need to claim the you token(s) you bridged on MXC WannSee L2 and you need MXC token to pay for transaction
+After bridging you will need to claim the you token(s) you bridged on MXC WannSee L2 and you need MXC token to pay for the transaction
 - At the top right of the page beside your wallet address, Click the dropdown and select MXC Wannsee
-- Swicth network to MXC Wannsee
+- Switch network to MXC Wannsee
 - Click on the Faucet tab
 - Claim MXC token on MXC Wannsee L2

 ![claim mxc token](./img/step5/claimReceiveMXC.png)

-### 6. Claim the bridged token on MXC Wannsee L2
+### 6. Claim the bridged token(s) on MXC Wannsee L2
 Now that you have MXC token on MXC Wannsee L2, you can pay for the claim transaction
 - Click on the Transaction tab
 - You will see a list of transactions based on the number of bridge transactions you did